 http://ngv.vic.gov.au/explore/collection/conservation/ Frederick McCubbin The North Wind, Chapt.
 8 Restoration and conservation of The North Wind, The ethics of conservation.

-Professional art storage services are always the best place to go when storing artworks.
+Professional art storage services are always the best place to go when storing artwork.
 The people caring for each piece are experts on all aspects of how to store a huge range of items appropriately and have the facilities to provide this.
-There are many helpful websites that can give some guidance on what to look for and consider when art needs to be stored, but here’s some useful tips:
+There are many helpful websites that can give some guidance on what to look for and consider when art needs to be stored, but here are some useful tips: